kvertacnik/Practical_Bioinformatics_Workshop/1_command_line.md

 What happens when we try to look at an Excel file?
 ![Excel example](assets/command_line/head_excel.png)

-Instead, files are in plain text.
+This isn't helpful.
+Instead, files are often in plain text.
 Multiple text editors are built into the command line.
 We will use `nano`.

 **_Task:_** Use the command line to make and edit new text file.
 1. Go into your examples directory by running `cd ~/Desktop/examples`